atikhasan007/adaptive_doc_prep_system/README.md

 pip install -r requirements.txt

-##  2. project over view

-This system enables intelligent exam preparation by:
+🧠 Overview

+The Adaptive Document Preparation System is an AI-powered backend application that transforms static study material into a personalized learning system.

+It:

+- Ingests a multi-section PDF document
-- Generating MCQs from selected document sections using an LLM
+- Generates MCQs using an LLM
-- Evaluating user responses automatically
+- Evaluates user responses automatically
-- Storing session history in a Knowledge Base (KB)
+- Stores session history in a Knowledge Base (KB)
-- Detecting weak topics from past performance
-- Adapting future MCQs based on user weaknesses
+- Adapts future questions based on user weaknesses

+👉 The key innovation is history-aware adaptive MCQ generation.

 ##  3. Business Objectives
 Traditional learning systems are static and repetitive.

-This project solves that problem by introducing **adaptive learning intelligence**:
+This system introduces adaptive intelligence:

-- Dynamic MCQ generation based on user history
+- Dynamic MCQ generation from selected sections
+- Automatic evaluation and feedback
-- Weak-area detection from past mistakes
+- Weak-topic detection from past performance
+- Personalized question selection in future sessions
-- Continuous improvement of question quality
+- Continuous improvement of learning effectiveness
-- Personalized exam preparation experience